docker-rpm-builder/docker-rpm-builder/README.md

 Why?
 Because plain rpmbuild may be an hassle (the system may became polluted by cross-project deps, and requires the same native system distro as the target package) and [mock](https://fedoraproject.org/wiki/Projects/Mock) may be slow and sometimes painful to debug and configure.

-docker-rpm-builder works on any host distributions that supports [docker](https://www.docker.com/).
+docker-rpm-builder works on any host distributions that supports [docker](https://www.docker.com/), and is currently tested to build 64 bit Centos 5, 6 and 7 RPM packages.

 It's designed to be a very **small and hackable wrapper** to help in rpm building, and lets you build binary RPMs on the fly, without generating a source rpm.
 I hope to leverage docker capabilities to make the building fast.